Battle of Rotterdam: 10 May

 The Dutch troops in the north of town were alerted by the roaring of planes overhead.
 The garrison headquarters were temporarily manned by only a Captain, who had the troops assemble and coordinated the distribution of ammunition.
 Many small detachments were sent out to the bridges, the three railway stations nearby, and areas around the Nieuwe Maas where landings had been reported.
 The Germans noticed the activity on the Dutch side and the first contacts with the Dutch forced them to consolidate their forces around the bridges.

-The first Dutch counter measures were executed by a small delegation of Dutch Marines and an incomplete army engineers company.
+The first Dutch countermeasures were executed by a small delegation of Dutch Marines and an incomplete army engineers company.
 The Dutch took positions around the small German pocket north of the bridges and started deploying machine guns at numerous strategic points.
 Soon, the first serious fire exchanges between the invaders and regular Dutch army units were seen and heard.
 Gradually, the Germans were pushed back to the confines of the narrow perimeter around the traffic bridge.
 Both sides suffered considerable losses.

 Gradually, the Dutch forced the German troops at the bridgehead into a quickly shrinking pocket.
 Many civilians watched the battle.
 Halfway through the morning, the Dutch Navy assigned two small navy vessels—a small obsolete gunboat and a motor torpedo boat (Z 5 and TM51)—to assist the defenders at the bridges.
 Twice, the gunboat attacked the Germans at the traffic bridge on the north side of the Noordereiland (an island in the river), the second time accompanied by the motor torpedo boat.
 About 75 shells of 75 mm were unleashed on the invaders, but with little effect.
 During the second attempt, the Luftwaffe dropped a number of bombs on the navy ships that caused substantial damage to the motor torpedo boat.
 Both ships retired after the bomb attack.
 They had suffered three men killed in action.